 A DUI sentence can include imprisonment for up to a year and fines as high as $2,500.
-Conviction also results in the suspension of a person’s license to drive for a year and mandatory participation in an alcohol safety program.
+DUI conviction also results in the suspension of a person’s license to drive for a year and mandatory participation in an alcohol safety program.
 Judges may also order convicted motorists to install ignition interlock devices on their vehicles.
 The device will not allow a vehicle to start if alcohol is detected when a driver blows into it.

-First offense DUI convictions are misdemeanors, but a third conviction is a felony.
+First offense DUI convictions are misdemeanors, but a third DUI conviction is a felony.
 Misdemeanor or felony convictions show up on a background check and could prevent a person from being hired for a job.

 What Should a Person Do if Pulled Over by Police for DUI?